Vecna: Head of Vecna

 The Head of Vecna was a hoax that one adventuring party played on another in a campaign run by game master Mark Steuer.
 One of the groups tricked the other into going on a quest for the Head of Vecna, a hoax artifact that was supposedly similar to his Hand and Eye, but was simply an ordinary severed head.
 The hoax takes advantage of the fact that the Eye and Hand require a person to remove their own eye or hand and replace it with the artifact to function.
 The characters involved in the story reasoned that they needed to decapitate themselves to gain the powers of the Head of Vecna, and several members of the group actually fought over which character would get to have his head cut off and replaced.
 After the third character died, the joke was revealed.

-In the 1999 Dungeons & Dragons CRPG Planescape: Torment, Fall-From-Grace (a celibate succubus) asks Morte (a disembodied floating skull) "What are you?", to which Morte replies "Me?
+In the 1999 Dungeons & Dragons role-playing video game Planescape: Torment, Fall-From-Grace (a celibate succubus) asks Morte (a disembodied floating skull) "What are you?", to which Morte replies "Me?
 I'm the head of Vecna."
 A similar conversation between the two involves Morte saying "It's a long story involving the head of Vecna.
 I don't want to talk about it."
 Grace responds with an amused "That was you?"
-Also in the same game, the Eye of Vecna is a rare item dropped by greater glabrezu.
+Also in the same game, the Eye of Vecna is a rare item dropped by a greater glabrezu.

 The Head of Vecna made a canonical appearance in the AD&D 2nd edition module Die Vecna Die!
 (2000), and was the subject of a short adventure on the Wizards of the Coast website in 2007.

 Familiarity with the Head of Vecna was cited as an example characteristic of an avid role-playing gamer by writer David M. Ewalt.